RCA Corporation: Legacy

-The historic RCA Victor Building 17 is one of a few remaining buildings in Camden, New Jersey, of the dozens that once housed the vast Victor Talking Machine Company/RCA Victor manufacturing complex.
+The historic RCA Victor Building 17 is one of a few remaining buildings in Camden, New Jersey, of the dozens that formerly housed the vast Victor Talking Machine Company/RCA Victor manufacturing complex.

 RCA antique radios, and early color television receivers such as the RCA Merrill/CT-100, are among the more sought-after collectible radios and televisions, due to their popularity during the golden age of radio and the historic significance of the RCA name, as well as their styling, manufacturing quality and engineering innovations.
 Most collectable are the pre-war television sets manufactured by RCA beginning in 1939, including the TRK-5, TRK-9 and TRK-12 models.

 The RCA Heritage Museum was established at Rowan University in 2012.

 The historic RCA Victor Building 17, the "Nipper Building", in Camden, New Jersey, was converted to luxury apartments in 2003.

 A type of plug/jack combination used in audio and video cables is still called the RCA connector.

 To this day, a variety of consumer electronics including 2-in-1 tablets, televisions and telephones, home appliances and more are sold under the RCA brand name.

+RCA Records continues as a flagship label of Sony Music Entertainment.